Prior setup: Before creating dwelling inputs, users need to choose a local folder that will act as their workspace. See Setting up Vulcan Software.

 Compass

 The Compass sets the global orientation, which applies an offset to the orientation value of all dwelling elements.
-This can be edited by either dragging the arrow, or clicking the central number to directly edit the offset number.
+Edit it by dragging the arrow, or by clicking the central number and typing the offset.
 Note that North = 0; East = 90; South = 180; West = 270.

 Draw toolbar